kv772/FishRoadFinalProj/README.md

 - ability to score points
 - dodging moving obstacles

-followed a tutorial to build some of the game, added original functionality by adjusting movment to be more quicker, added own avatars/obstacles, and changed the code for the avatars/obstacles respectively.
+Followed a tutorial to build some of the game, added original functionality by adjusting movment to be more quicker, added own avatars/obstacles, and changed the code for the avatars/obstacles respectively.
+Created own restart and start screen as well as the code that integrates the functionality.